 For students to succeed, we expect them to come to school every day, be on time, properly dressed according to the SAUSD dress and grooming policy and follow our Positive Behavioral Invention (PBIS) guidelines.
 It is very important that all students get involved in school activities.
 Students can participate in our visual and performing arts and athletic programs as well as becoming a member in one of our various clubs and organizations.

 I welcome parents and members of our community to visit our school and join us in our efforts to prepare our students to be College and Career ready.
 Throughout the year, please visit our website at http://www.sausd.us/sahs to receive valuable and updated information.

-I look forward to a year of great accomplishments.
+I look forward to an outstanding year of great successes for all students.